scupit/gcmake-rust/README.md

 ### Refactoring

 - [ ] Unify file path cleaning, so that paths are always relative to the project root, in the project root, and have no leading slashes.
-Ex: `pre-build.cpp`
+Ex: `pre-build.cpp` instead of `/pre-build.cpp`

 ### Pre-build script
-- [ ] Add support for a pre-build C++ script.
+- [x] Add support for a pre-build C++, C, or Python 3 script.
 The script should be automatically built and run before each recompilation.

 ### Targets